chirag127/Olivia-A-Personal-Virtual-Assistant/README.md

      57. Open the Google.com.hk website by saying "open Google.com.hk" or "open Google.com.hk website".
      58. Open the sina website by saying "open sina" or "open sina website".
      59. Likewise, Open Xinhua website by saying "open xinhua" or "open xinhua website".
-     60.
+     60. Open the Amazon.de website by saying "open Amazon.de" or "open Amazon.de website".
+     61. Open the Amazon.fr website by saying "open Amazon.fr" or "open Amazon.fr website".
+     62. Likewise, Open the Amazon.es website by saying "open Amazon.es" or "open Amazon.es website".
+     63. Open the Amazon.it website by saying "open Amazon.it" or "open Amazon.it website".
+     64. Open the Amazon.co.jp website by saying "open Amazon.co.jp" or "open Amazon.co.jp website".
+     65. Likewise, Open the Amazon.ca website by saying "open Amazon.ca" or "open Amazon.ca website".
+     66. Open the Amazon.com.mx website by saying "open Amazon.com.mx" or "open Amazon.com.mx website".
+     67. Open the Amazon.com.br website by saying "open Amazon.com.br" or "open Amazon.com.br website".
+     68. Likewise, Open the Amazon.com.au website by saying "open Amazon.com.au" or "open Amazon.com.au website".

-38. Search many websites like YouTube, Google (with Google Images, Google News etc.), Bing, Yahoo, DuckDuckGo, Wikipedia, Wiktionary, and many more just by saying "search (the name of the website) on (the thing you want to search on the website.).
+34. Search many websites like YouTube, Google (with Google Images, Google News etc.), Bing, Yahoo, DuckDuckGo, Wikipedia, Wiktionary, and many more just by saying "search (the name of the website) on (the thing you want to search on the website.).
 For example,
     1. If you want to search for "Python" on YouTube, you can say "search Python on YouTube".
     2. If you want to search for "Python" on Google, you can say "search Python on Google".
     3. If you want to search for "Python" on Google Images, you can say "search Python on Google Images".